- #1 - Lifestyle: Are You Ready To Settle Down?

 The financial institutions will see the above as a direct correlation with your credit habit, and as such, the “price” at which they’ll be willing to lend you money (your interest rate).

-Ready to buy a home question #4 – Savings: Got Enough For A Down Payment?
+#4 – Savings: Got Enough For A Down Payment?

 There are a number of assistance programs around which you can turn to for help in getting extra support as a first-time home buyer.
 However, coming up with a somewhat sizeable down payment will mostly depend on you.